 I don’t want to get into too colorful language about 9/11 because it has all been said before and it pretty much goes without saying but we learned a lot about our country in the aftermath of that day.
 We are a very strong country with very strong people.
 It is just by the luck of the draw that we are fortunate enough to live here and we need to thank God every single day for that.

 Perhaps the most amazing thing is that there has not been a major terrorist attack on American soil since 9/11.
 What a tribute that is to our leaders on both sides of the political spectrum who implemented necessary safety measures/procedures to keep us safe.
 Amazing work by both the Bush Administration and Obama Administration on setting up cabinets, security agencies, and undercover special operations that tirelessly worked to investigate anything that remotely resembled a threat against our country.
 Thanks so much to all of our troops who have crippled the various terror cells across the world.
-Think about that: Ten years and thousands of threats later, no crazy operation out of the Middle East has touched us.
+Think about that: Ten years and thousands of threats later, no crazy terrorist operation has touched us.